datalad/datalad/docs/source/basics.rst

 There are also some useful pre-defined "shortcut" values for dataset arguments:

 ``///``
-   refers to the "canonical" dataset located under `$HOME/datalad/`.
+   refers to the "default" dataset located under `$HOME/datalad/`.
    So running ``datalad install -d/// crcns`` will install the ``crcns`` subdataset under ``$HOME/datalad/crcns``.
 This is the same as running ``datalad install $HOME/datalad/crcns``.